coderanger/coderanger.net/content/posts/ambulance-drones.md

 # Back To Drones

 So here the stage is set.
-On the table is saving an almost unthinkable number of lives using mostly existing tools and technology.
+On the table is saving an almost unthinkable number of lives using mostly existing tools and technologies.
 An average consumer AED today weighs about 3 kilograms.
 Current commercially-available heavy lift drones can carry 3-5 kilograms of supplies with a range of a few kilometers.
+Purpose-built devices could likes extend this even further using shared batteries and lightweight components.

 Imagine if you will a set of drone stations on rooftops spaced throughout a city.
 Linked to 911 dispatch, and outfitted with an AED and instructions on how to